 Since 2003, Healthy NewsWorks has been empowering student journalists in third to eighth grades to promote health and literacy in their school communities.
-In 2015-16, some 300 students in 14 schools worked on newspapers which were distributed to more than 6,000 children and their families.
+In 2016-17, more than 400 students in 15 schools worked on newspapers which were distributed to more than 6,500 children and their families.
 Healthy NewsWorks reinforces Pennsylvania literacy standards, and student journalists develop writing, reading, research and critical thinking skills.

 Some of our highlights include:

 - Healthy NewsWorks was the recipient of a public health award in May, 2016 from the College of Physicians of Philadelphia, one of the nation’s oldest professional medical associations.
 Healthy NewsWorks was chosen “for its work to promote health and literacy by engaging elementary and middle school students to address intellectually and creatively the health issues that confront their generation,” according to the award plaque.

 - The College of Physicians of Philadelphia selected Moriah Hall, MPH, a member of the Healthy NewsWorks Advisory Board, to deliver a presentation on how the Healthy NewsWorks program assesses its impact on student journalists, other students, and community members.
 The presentation, titled “Telling the Story of Healthy NewsWorks: Exploring Methods to Evaluate Program Impact,” was part of the College’s Section on Public Health and Preventive Medicine, Public Health Day Symposium held in April 2014.